jtojnar/nixfiles/README.md

 ### `update <attr-path>`

 Run update script for a package on given attribute path.
-Currently broken due to to <https://github.com/NixOS/nix/issues/3347>.

 ## License